ABOUT JENNIFER

 IN MAGAZINES, MEDIA, AND MORE

-“I write to explore the joy tucked into everyday life—the mess, the beauty, and the moments where laughter lingers and something true takes hold.”
+“I write to explore the joy tucked into everyday life—the mess, the beauty, and the moments where laughter lingers, and something true takes hold.”

 FROM SURVIVORSHIP TO STUDENT VOICES